summarization2019/summarization2019.github.io/callforpapers.md

 **Call For Papers**

 Both long paper (eight (8) pages with unlimited reference) and short paper (four (4) pages with unlimited reference) are welcomed for submission!
 The reviewing process will be double-blind, and the submissions should not include the authors' names or affiliations.
 Please use the <a href="https://www.emnlp-ijcnlp2019.org/calls/papers">EMNLP 2019 style templates</a>.
+Supplementary and appendices (either as separate files or appended after the main submission) are NOT allowed.

 A list of topics relevant to this workshop (but not limited to):